 Finally, I calculate the mean population share for Hispanics, Blacks, and Asians in the panel data.
-Because Hispanics are the only minority group that compose a meaningfully large mean share of the electorate, I limit a test of H{iii} to Hispanics.
-I create two subsets of each observation in the treatment group and its equivalent city from the control group, p < .1; p < .05; p < .01
+Because Hispanics are the only minority group that compose a meaningfully large mean share of the electorate, I limit a test of H3 to Hispanics.
+I create two subsets of each observation in the treatment group and its equivalent city from the control group, divided by whether the treated city has a CVAP percentage above or below the mean value of 38.2 percent.
+Thus cities (and their paired control) with a Hispanic CVAP population greater than 38.2 percent are considered "High Hispanic population" and cities (and their paired control) with a Hispanic